 An Egyptian defensive pillar who became a crucial part of his national team's first World Cup appearance in nearly three decades.

-Ali Gabr's career is a story of steady, reliable growth rather than flashy superstardom.
-The tall, commanding centre-back built his reputation in the Egyptian Premier League with Ismaily and Zamalek, known for his aerial dominance and physical presence.
-His consistent performances earned him a regular spot in the Egyptian national team setup, where his partnership with other defenders provided a solid foundation.
-The pinnacle of his career came in 2018 when he was selected for Egypt's World Cup squad in Russia, their first tournament appearance since 1990.
-Although his club career later included a brief, high-profile move to West Bromwich Albion in England and a stint with Pyramids FC, his legacy is indelibly linked to that historic World Cup campaign.
-He represents the breed of defender whose value is deeply appreciated by teammates and coaches.
+Ali Gabr anchored Egypt's defense in the 2018 World Cup, their first tournament appearance since 1990.
+The tall centre-back built his reputation in the Egyptian Premier League with Ismaily and Zamalek, known for aerial dominance and physical presence.
+His consistent performances earned a regular national team spot, partnering with other defenders to provide a solid foundation.
+His club career later included a brief move to West Bromwich Albion in England and a stint with Pyramids FC, but his legacy is linked to that historic World Cup campaign.

 1981–1996